Amaimersion/yandex-disk-telegram-bot/README.md

 git checkout -b heroku
 ```

-7. Make sure `.env` file is created and filled.
+7. Make sure `.env.production` file is created and filled.
 Remove it from `.gitignore`.
 Don't forget: don't ever push it anywhere but Heroku.

 8. Add changes for pushing to Heroku: